ashwin-som/NLP_Portfolio/README.md

 - Please ensure that you have the proper libraries downloaded:these are included at the top of the wc.py.
 Also ensure that python works on your operating system.

+## [Porfolio Assignment 7, Text Classification with machine learning](https://github.com/ashwin-som/NLP_Portfolio/blob/main/text_classification.pdf
+)
+- This python notebook explores Text Classification utilizgin three learning models: Naive Bayes, Logistics Regression, and MLP Neural Networks.
+IT consists of a comprehensive report on the performance analysis of each model and the tradeoffs.